Infections in Newborns

 - Low blood pressure

-There can be severe consequences if infection in a newborn is not timely diagnosed and properly treated.
-The infection can quickly spread and become a much more serious acute infection.
-Generalized infection or infection of the blood is called sepsis; infection that settles around the brain is meningitis; infection of the brain is called encephalitis; and infection of the lungs is pneumonia.
+There can be severe consequences if a newborn’s infection is not quickly diagnosed and properly treated.
+The infection can rapidly spread and become a much more serious, acute infection.
+Generalized infection or infection of the blood is called sepsis, an infection that settles around the brain is meningitis, infection of the brain is called encephalitis, and infection of the lungs is pneumonia.

 Diagnosis of meningitis in newborns is done through a spinal tap.
 Depending on the cause, antibiotics or antiviral medications are given.
-Intense supportive care in the neonatal intensive care unit (NICU) is required.
+Supportive care in the neonatal intensive care unit (NICU) is required.
 Meningitis is a very serious threat to newborn health, so if it is suspected, medical professionals will often begin treatment before a diagnosis is confirmed (4).

 Free Case Review | Available 24/7 | No Fee Until We Win